 Sentenced to Death has the potential of dealing more burst damage than Master Warp-Blade, at the cost of much sustained damage, and of having much less PvE flexibility.
-This Talent is generally recommendable if your team relies on taking down a very specific targets to rip team fights away from opponents, which generally is what Zeratul seeks to do.
-This Talent is generally picked along Seeker in the Dark, as the Singularity Spike duration increase allows you to get more damage out of the Talent.
+This Talent is situationally recommendable if your team relies on taking down a very specific targets to rip team fights away from opponents.
+When picked, it is generally done so along Seeker in the Dark, as the Singularity Spike duration increase allows you to get more damage out of the Talent.
 Pick only if your team is well coordinated.

 Might of the Nerazim resets the cooldown of all Basic Abilities.